Tom Ellard: Career

 Fielding renamed the group Severed Heads.
 Through the 1980s, Ellard began to take advantage of technological developments such as the music sequencer in combination with looping sounds before sampling arose.
 Severed Heads were probably most well known in Australia for chart success with a 1994 remix of the track "Dead Eyes Opened" (initially released in the early 1980s), which made the Australian top 40.
 Ellard is also noted for his early contributions to the electronic and industrial music movements in Australia and overseas.

 In 2013, Ellard created the interactive game Hauntology House.
 He has expressed interest in the computer-gaming platform many times in interviews.

 Awards

 In 2005, Ellard received the Australian Record Industry Association's ARIA Music Award for the best original soundtrack/cast/show for the soundtrack to the Australian film The Illustrated Family Doctor.

 Personal life

-As of 2006, Ellard resides in Surry Hills, New South Wales and continues to record music and soundtracks.
+As of 2006, Ellard resides in Surry Hills, Sydney and continues to record music and soundtracks.
 He also lectures at a variety of educational facilities on music production in Australia.
-He is the creator and director of sevcom.com, a website for alternative methods of music distribution and creation.
+He is the creator and director of tomellard.com, a website for alternative methods of music distribution and creation.